neodix42/mylocalton-docker/README.md

 <td>
 This is the face of MyLocalTon Docker.
-Here you can take the snapshots of your TON blockchain and navigate between them as you like, or you can use it simply to stop and start the blockchain, as well as to customize and start from scratch.
+Here you can take the snapshots of your TON blockchain and navigate between them as you like, or you can use it simply to stop and start the blockchain, as well as to customize and start it from scratch.
 </td>
 </tr>
 <tr>